 In the hands of essayist and poet Laurie Lee (1914 – 1997), England unfolds as rich and warm and tempting as it ever was.

 I used illness as a weapon.
 I’d wake in the morning and say I couldn’t go to school because I’d got the wobbles, couldn’t walk—and in the afternoon be as fresh as a daisy.
 Yet I could be a great walker when I was a boy—three miles to school and three miles back.
 Sometimes I’d get a stitch.
 There was one cure for that.
-You’d put your foot up on a milestone and kissed your knee.
+You’d put your foot up on a milestone and kiss your knee.
 It always worked.

-An understanding of anticipation, longing, and the duelling forces of love and pain abound in Notes on the English Year.
-Lee’s essay “An English Spring” captures all that is sad about springtime, and how prone we are to expect warmth and comfort that never arrives.
+An understanding of anticipation and longing and the duelling forces of love and pain abound in Notes on the English Year.
+Lee’s essay “An English Spring” captures all that is sad about springtime and how prone we are to expect warmth and comfort that never arrives.

-Lee’s writing is not widely-known outside England but should be.
+Lee’s writing is not widely known outside England, but it should be.
 Like Wodehouse, Wilde, and Dickens, he is an English writer who adores the English language: “Pushing the cold before me like a sheet of tin, I set off up the Christmas road.”1

 Complement Lee’s lyrical nostalgia in Notes on the English Year with Robert MacFarlane’s mediative examination of England’s aged paths and ways and the inspired naturalistic and often longing-filled poetry of English Romantic John Clare.